Michelin restaurants in Edinburgh: ultimate guide

 Close to Calton Hill and just east of Princes Street is 21212.
 It’s housed in a glorious Georgian townhouse, and has been operating here since 2009.
 21212 is run by Michelin-starred chef Paul Kitching.

-The concept gave this restaurant its name, as each diner is offered two courses as starters, mains and desserts.
 Small soup and cheese courses are slotted in-between, though you can opt for fewer courses if you’d like to for lunch or dinner.

 15. Ondine